 The school believes that effective mental health and wellbeing support depends on the input of parents, carers and the broader community.
-Through our parent focus group we make sure that parents have regular opportunities to inform our approach.
+Through our parent focus group (such as parent forum) we make sure that parents have regular opportunities to inform our approach.

-We are also pleased to offer parent information evenings on topics such as exam stress, trauma and mental health informed schools, Ysup etc. Senior and pastoral leaders are always available to meet parents to discuss any concerns.
+We also aim to inform parents on topics such as trauma and mental health informed schools, mental health etc. Senior and pastoral leaders are always available to meet parents to discuss any concerns.